-Achalasia is a rare, swallowing disorder.
+Achalasia is a rare swallowing disorder.
 The condition is not curable, but symptoms are controllable.
 It worsens if it is not treated.
-Your choice of treatment will depend on your age, preference and general health.
+Treatment will depend on your age, preference, and general health.
 Achalasia is the result of abnormal nerve cells in the lower two-thirds of the esophagus.
 This causes two problems.
 The muscles lining the tube don’t contract in a normal way.

 Normally smooth muscle contractions move food through the tube.
 The second is that the lower esophageal sphincter (LES) doesn’t work properly.
 It stays tight and creates a barrier that stops food or liquids from going into the stomach.
 Usually the LES muscle relaxes when we swallow.
 It contracts once food passes into the stomach.
 Also, it prevents food from flowing back into the esophagus.